SOS Children's Villages in Syria

 In 2011, people took to the streets calling for increased levels of democracy and freedom.
 These protests then turned violent and civil war followed.
 Through these difficult times, we are working hard to protect the children and young people in our care.
 We are also working in partnership with other agencies to provide emergency relief to those affected by the conflict.
-At present there are two SOS Children's Villages in Syria, two SOS Youth Facilities, one SOS Social Centre and one SOS Emergency Relief Programme.
+At present there are two SOS Children's Villages in Syria, two SOS Youth Facilities, one SOS Social Centre and one SOS Emergency Relief Program.

-Syria before the conflict:
+Syria Before the Conflict

 In 2010, the Syrian Arab Republic had a population of around 22.5 million, 2.5 million of which lived in the capital, Damascus.
 The country had a diverse population with different ethnic and religious groups.